 Where do I start?

 Like anything, the thoughts of the application are worse than the actual process itself, especially if you use a mortgage broker like SYS Mortgages.
-Our team Helen Slattery and Donagh O’Shaughnessy have a plethora of experience between them and are experts in getting mortgage applications over the line.
+Our Mortgage Manager Helen Slattery has a plethora of experience and is an expert at getting mortgage applications over the line.